UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 > > [1] TRUE
 > > ~~~
 > > {: .output}
 > > This will yield a boolean value of TRUE since 109.25 is greater than 102.
+> >
+> > In practice, this probably _isn't_ an
+> > appropriate comparison to make; it doesn't make sense to compare a mass to an age.
+R has no concept of units
+> > like kg and years; the values stored in the variables are just numbers.
+It's our job to make sure the code we
+> > write makes appropriate comparisons.
 > {: .solution}
 {: .challenge}